kavineshduraisamy/PACMAN/README.md

 ## Future Improvement

-The Project is enhanced by adding more styles and animation tho the pacemen.
+The Project is enhanced by adding more styles and animation tho the Pacmen.